cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

   - This optional file is used to provide links to additional resources; if present these are shown in the side panel of the visualisation.

 In addition to these JSON files, areas of the `index.html` file can also be adjusted to change the default side panel content of the visualisation.
 Please note however that not all areas of this file are configurable, some HTML elements are required by the framework and had to be setup here rather than dynamically injected by the framework itself.
 Areas that are considered configurable are clearly commented within the HTML file.

+Please note that the `index.html` file also required users to input their Mapbox API key, this is so that the terrain imagery can be pulled from Mapbox's free API rather than using imagery from Cesium Ion (which would require a licence).

 ### Visualisation JSON File